Parenting Tips

 How to Foster Independence

-Collaborative Parenting in Action
+Collaboration in Action

-Open Dialogue: Encourage honest conversations where kids feel heard and validated.
+- Open dialogue.
+Encourage honest conversations where kids feel heard and validated.

-K: Kindness — The Heart of a Successful Life
+Kindness: The Heart of a Successful Life

 Instilling Kindness

-Model Kind Behavior: Children learn kindness by observing their parents’ daily interactions.
+- Model kind behavior.
+Children learn kindness by observing their parents’ daily interactions.

-Teach Empathy: Discuss feelings, perspectives, and motivations in real-life and fictional contexts.
+- Teach empathy.
+Discuss feelings, perspectives, and motivations in real-life and fictional contexts.

-TRICK in the Real World: School, Work, and Life
+TRICK in the Real World

 - Teachers can trust students to take ownership of projects.